TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/SiteHandling/AccessingSiteConfiguration.rst

 When you need to access the site configuration for a specific page ID or by a site identifier, you can use the class :php:`\TYPO3\CMS\Core\Site\SiteFinder`.

-The site finder offers the following methods for finding a site:

--   :php:`getSiteByIdentifier()`: returns the site object for the specified identifier ("folder name")
--   :php:`getSiteByRootPageId()`: returns the site object for a specific root page (`pid = 0` or `is_siteroot` set)
--   :php:`getSiteByPageId()`: returns the site object for a page (walks the root line to find the root page and returns the site configuration)
--   :php:`getAllSites()`: returns all configured site objects

-All methods for finding a specific site throw an exception, if no site was found.
+The methods for finding a specific site throw a :php:`\TYPO3\CMS\Core\Exception\SiteNotFoundException` if no site was found.

+API
+---

+..  include:: /CodeSnippets/Manual/Core/SiteFinder.rst.txt

 .. index:: pair: Site handling; Site object